Artificial Intelligence in Business: Insights from Both Sides of the Pond

 Last year, O’Reilly named AI skill gap the largest barrier to widespread AI business adoption.
 With corporate demand skyrocketing in the last few years, there’s just not enough experts.
 Another issue is that the educational programs often can’t keep up with the rapid pace of innovation and the surge of new discoveries within the field.

-Sought-after AI specialists have up-to-date university-backed training, upskill constantly, and have considerable on-the-job experience.
+Sought-after AI software developers have up-to-date university-backed training, upskill constantly, and have considerable on-the-job experience.
 Companies that have just started adopting AI strategies into their operations need seasoned professionals like that to take leadership roles, shape AI and data strategies, and oversee the processes.

 Aside from much-needed changes in official educational programs, there are, however, other ways to find answers to that problem.
 Retraining current employees in-house while employing skilled supervisors can be a better solution in the long run, particularly for bigger enterprises.
 Delegating AI implementation to external providers and consultants is also an option, especially well-suited for SMBs and organizations at the very first stage of the process.